jpmens/mosquitto-auth-plug/README.md

-Multiple back-ends can be configured simultaneously and they're attempted in the order you specify.
-I'm not sure yet whether bug or feature, but you can even have authentication in one back-end (mysql, say) and authorization in a different back-end (redis for example).
+Multiple back-ends can be configured simultaneously for authentication, and they're attempted in the order you specify.
+Once a user has been authenticated, the _same_ back-end is used to check authorization (ACLs).
+Superusers are checked for in all back-ends.
 The configuration option is called `auth_opt_backends` and it takes a comma-separated list of back-end names which are checked in exactly that order.